-- a) This was a Palmer Station Resupply mission.
-The ship left Punta Arenas on 02 November and returned there on 01 December 2011. - b) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
-We move the pCO2 data two scans earlier.
+- a) This was a Palmer Station resupply mission, and included opening some of the other stations for the season.
+The ship departed on 18 September and returned to Punta Arenas on 05 October 2012.
+Our system performed very well. - b) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+We move the pCO_2 data two scans earlier.

 R/V L.M.
-Gould Cruise 11/10
+Gould Cruise 12/10

-- b) Data Overview - 1) The pCO2 system performed very well, but the first few hours of data had to be rejected due to water and equilibrator gas flow issues. - 2) The temperature data also appear to be fine. - 3) The atmospheric pCO2 observations were not very well behaved as usual.
+- b) Data Overview - 1) The pCO2 system performed very well, with a few brief periods edited out - 2) The temperature data also appear to be fine. - 3) The atmospheric pCO2 observations were not very well behaved as usual.
 There are some reasonable values when the wind is near dead ahead. - 4) The chlorophyll A data from the WetLabs Fluorometer is also appears to be fine.
 There are a couple of very small peaks associated with decreases in pCO2.
 In general the chl values are below meaningful level.